 However, it is far more valuable to choose a set number of colors and shades that identify your brand to audiences, than dabble in too many colors that may cause people to confuse you with other brands.

-Deciding on a color can be challenging but with this brand guide, you will get a complete understanding of what various colors can convey.
+Deciding on color can be challenging but with this brand guide, you will get a complete understanding of what various colors can convey.

 Colors do not exist in a vacuum—people tend to associate feelings with different colors.
 Depending on the feeling you want your customers to feel, you can choose your core brand color.